Baldwin of Forde: Under Richard

-After the death of Henry II, and the accession of Richard as king, the monks of Christ Church Priory petitioned Richard to intercede in the long-running dispute between them and the archbishop.
-In November 1189, Richard and the whole court, including the Queen Mother Eleanor of Aquitaine, travelled to Canterbury in an attempt to end the controversy before the papacy become involved.
+After the death of Henry II and the accession of Richard as king, the monks of Christ Church Priory petitioned Richard to intercede in the long-running dispute between them and the archbishop.
+In November 1189, Richard and the whole court, including the Queen Mother Eleanor of Aquitaine, travelled to Canterbury in an attempt to end the controversy before the papacy became involved.
 Richard finally settled the dispute by persuading Baldwin to abandon his church-building project and to dismiss Norreys.
-Soon after this, Richard left England and Baldwin declared that he was going to found the proposed church at Lambeth, and then join Richard on crusade.
+Soon after this, Richard left England, and Baldwin declared that he was going to found the proposed church at Lambeth, and then join Richard on crusade.
 Both Richard and Baldwin agreed to appoint Norreys to Evesham Abbey, as the previous abbot of Evesham, Adam of Evesham, had recently died.
 This appointment eventually led, after Baldwin's death, to the Case of Evesham.
 In August 1189 Baldwin objected to the marriage of Prince John, later King John, to Isabel of Gloucester, on the grounds of consanguinity.
 John promised to obtain a papal dispensation, but never did so.
 Baldwin laid John's lands under interdict, but it was lifted by a papal legate who declared the marriage legal.
 Richard also restored to the archbishops of Canterbury the right to operate a mint, staffed by three moneyers.